 6. Quiet Courtyards

-King & Rye’s upcoming Cocktail Garden, debuting April 21, 2021, will offer a new retreat off King Street.
-The redesigned space—complete with COVID guidelines in place—will feature lounge areas, intimate dining spaces, fire pits and a special menu of stellar seasonal cocktails to explore.
+King & Rye’s Cocktail Garden debuted in April 2021, offering a new retreat off King Street.
+The redesigned space—complete with COVID guidelines in place—features lounge areas, intimate dining spaces, fire pits and a special menu of stellar seasonal cocktails to explore.

 Nearby on King Street, Taverna Cretekou’s lush hidden garden casts a spell with its tranquil environs and exquisite Greek plates.